eduarbo/pacmux/README.md

 `#{pacmux_sessions}` and `#{pacmux_overview}` are meant to be used either in `status-left` or `status-right` tmux option.

-`#{pacmux_sessions}` will represent each attached session as Blinky, Pinky, Inky or Clyde.
+`#{pacmux_sessions}` will represent each session as Blinky, Pinky, Inky or Clyde.
 The ghost representing the current session will be followed by the session name.

-`#{pacmux_overview}` will give you and overview of the attached sessions and session windows in a `Pᗣᗧ·•·MᗣN` style.
+`#{pacmux_overview}` will give you and overview of the sessions and windows of the attached session in a `Pᗣᗧ·•·MᗣN` style.

 `#{pacmux_pacman}` just prints the Pac-Man-like character `ᗧ` in yellow.
 Useful for `window-status-format` tmux option.